tlevine/csvschema/readme.md

     inherits,types/string.csv
     regex,[0-9]{5}(?:-[0-9]{4})?

+The `property` column should act as an index (primary key); that is, it should contain no duplicate values.

 ### Tables
 Each dataset is represented by a series of columns, ordered as they should appear in a data table following the schema.
 For each column, you specify the